-Hedcor Sabangan, Inc. (Hedcor Sabangan)
+Hedcor Sabangan, Inc. ("Hedcor Sabangan")

-Hedcor Sabangan, a wholly-owned Subsidiary of ARI, owns, operates, and manages the 14-MW Sabangan run-of-river HEPP in Sabangan, Mountain Province.
+Hedcor Sabangan, a wholly-owned Subsidiary of ARI, owns, operates, and manages the 14-MW Sabangan runof-river HEPP in Sabangan, Mountain Province.
 The Sabangan plant has been commercially operating since June 2015, and is selling under the FIT mechanism through a REPA with Transco.
 The plant is a pioneer hydropower plant in the Mountain Province region, harnessing the power of the Chico River.
 Hedcor Sabangan was incorporated on 17 January 2011.
-The Sabangan plant has been commercially operating since June 2015, and is selling under the FIT mechanism through a REPA with Transco.

-Hedcor Bukidnon, Inc. (Hedcor Bukidnon)
+Hedcor Bukidnon, Inc. ("Hedcor Bukidnon")